nas5w/typeofnan-javascript-quizzes/README.md

 Then, in your browser, open http://localhost:8000/ to view it! :tada: :tada:

+# RUN OFFLINE 🖥 Through any browser/device.
+You can save the entire quiz app by just using " save page as " option from your browser.
+It will download the quiz in 'web archieve' form.
+Then just open the html file offline, anytime.

+Thanks.🙏

 # :construction: Contributing

 I invite you to contribute to this repository!
 You can do so by opening an issue, or by directly contributing questions.